 Time to close – Everything from here on is done in a single day.
 With two helpers it normally only takes an hour of work over two or three hours of time (draining takes a while).

 PolyQuat – Add the startup (maximum) dose of PolyQuat according to package directions.
-I give it half an hour to mix with the pump running before starting to drain.
 While I am waiting for that I proceed with the next three steps.

 Clean – Clean up any leaves, dirt, etc. I like to close as neat and clean as possible.
 Some leaves always fall in while I am closing, which I don’t worry about, but other than that the pool is generally cleaner than it is after my usual weekly cleaning.